 Do you want to impact the world for good but don’t know how?
 Do you have questions about social change, poverty, conflict and public justice?
 International affairs students work to understand the major factors, institutions and economic forces that undergird how things happen in the world.
 You’ll gain a big-picture understanding, learn to convert ideas to action, and begin to think in concrete ways about how you can effect change locally and globally.

 International affairs combines political science, economics and language training, so you can be fully prepared to enter the field or graduate school immediately after college.
-As a Christian liberal arts institution, Gordon places heavy emphasis on how your faith effects and informs your pursuit of justice.
+As a Christian liberal arts institution, Gordon places heavy emphasis on how your faith affects and informs your pursuit of justice.
 Here, you’ll explore why Christians should care about the world, consider how to apply your faith to processes and institutions in the international arena, and discern how to engage the world in practical ways.

 Many international affairs majors go on to graduate school in public health, diplomacy and law.
 You will be prepared for jobs in a variety of international fields—from nonprofit work in developing countries to foreign service for the State Department—including: